 Notre Dame alum and news junkie gets key position on TODAY Show staff.

 When 2012 Notre Dame alum Micaela Colonna was growing up, the television at home was usually tuned in to NBC, including news shows and regular programming.
 She said that as soon as she was old enough to actually understand the concept of news, she knew she'd one day work in the business.
-Now, nearly six years after graduating from Notre Dame Prep and then getting a degree in journalism from Michigan State University, she is in fact working in the news business — for NBC, no less — and specifically on the network's TODAY Show.
+Now, nearly six years after graduating from Notre Dame Prep and a degree in journalism from Michigan State University, she is in fact working in the news business — for NBC, no less — and specifically on the network's TODAY Show.

 "My family was an NBC family, and I grew up watching TODAY every morning during breakfast and NBC Nightly News every evening during dinner," she said.
 "So needless to say, it feels like an absolute dream to be in the position I'm in now, working right alongside the correspondents that I've admired for so many years."

 As a researcher for TODAY working in NBC's Washington, DC, office, among Colonna's daily assignments is to assist on spots (segments) that air on the show each morning.
 She is responsible for gathering elements and helping to create a comprehensive research packet consisting of all the material that the NBC correspondent and producer will need to write and edit the spot.
 The spots could be politically based, including the White House, Capitol Hill, the Supreme Court, the State Department, etc., or they could consist of anything else non-DC related, just depending on the day.